-- 4.12 In conducting a merger assessment and applying the SLC test, CCS may develop a theory or theories of harm.
-Developing theories of harm provides a framework for assessing potential changes arising from the merger, including impact or expected harm from the loss of rivalry between the merging firms and also, for assessing the appropriate merger remedies in the event a merger leads to SLC concerns. - 4.13 In formulating theories of harm, CCS will consider how rivalry might be affected post-merger.
-For example, a merger between two competing firms may harm the rivalry process in terms of price, the quantity sold, service quality, product range, product quality and innovation.
-CCS will also seek to understand the commercial rationale for the merger.
+- 4.12 In conducting a merger assessment and applying the SLC test, CCCS may develop a theory or theories of harm.
+Developing theories of harm provides a framework for assessing potential changes arising from the merger, including impact or expected harm from the loss of rivalry between the merging firms and also, for assessing the appropriate merger remedies in the event a merger leads to SLC concerns. - 4.13 In formulating theories of harm, CCCS will consider how rivalry might be affected post-merger.
+AFor example, a merger between two competing firms may harm the rivalry process in terms of price, the quantity sold, service quality, product range, product quality and/or innovation.
+For example, if evidence indicates that in addition to price, the merging firms compete strongly on quality (for example, if data protection is a significant parameter of competition), CCCS will consider the harm to the rivalry process in relation to quality.
+CCCS will also seek to understand the commercial rationale for the merger.
 However, the development of a theory or theories of harm will be based on objective assessment of the circumstances surrounding the transaction and not the subjective intentions of the merging parties.